 And finally, I enjoy words and composing text.
 Words have become my work.
 I have spoken French since the age of thirteen, and I have come back to language.
 This is now my business full-time, having stopped doing video transfer.

 My objective is to offer a range of translation-related services (technical translation, transcription, subtitling).
 I am interested in artistic and subtitling projects which intersect with my multimedia experience and interests.

 Recently, I was involved in an exciting project for a service provider offering interactive, immersive multimedia services to a museum.
 I am equally at home in a quality document management system or an industrial safety manual.

 I worked on a labour of love project to subtitle the masterclass for a well-known writer in France.
 Multimedia, cultural, artistic work is my new “direction”.
-I hope to build on the full range of my 24 years’ experience.
+I hope to build on the full range of my 24 years’ technical experience.